T5W25/PetAdoptionSystem/pet-adoption/README.md

 - npm i
     - (This is to install node-modules required for the project)

-- npx prisma db push
-    - (This is to push the DB to the server)

 - npx prisma generate
     - (we use prisma for our DB)